ingo-m/pyprf/README.md

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
 A PRF is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).

-The analysis can be carried out in three different ways: using [numpy](http://www.numpy.org/), [cython](http://cython.org/), or [tensorflow](https://www.tensorflow.org/).
-All three approaches yield the same results, but differ in their dependencies and computational time:
-- **Numpy** uses numpy for the model fitting.
-Should work out of the box.
-- **Cython** offers a considerable speedup by using compiled cython code for model fitting.
-Should work out of the box. _This approach is recommended for most users_.
-- **Tensorflow** may outperform the other options in terms of speed (depending on the available hardware) by running the GLM model fitting on the graphics processing unit (GPU).
-However, in order for this to work, tensorflow needs to be configured to use the GPU (including respective drivers).
-See the [tensorflow](https://www.tensorflow.org/) website for information on how to configure your system to use the GPU.
-If you do not configure tensorflow to use the GPU, the analysis should still run without error on the CPU.
-Because this analysis may run single-threaded, it would be slow.

 ## How to use

 1. Install `numpy`.
 For instance: